Li-Jiayi-hahaha/Database-with-B-tree/CZ4031-lab1-main/README.md

 # Usage

+This is a backup version of our group project.

+orignal contributor:

+@botbw

+@king159

+@Li-Jiayi-hahaha

+@WYing333

 ## For Windows user, make sure you installed `MINGW` and configured `g++` correctly:
 1. Go to project folder
 2. Compile the main.cpp